Idea in a Nutshell

 “It’s Not the Big That Eat the Small … It’s the Fast That Eat the Slow”, the process explains the importance of opening the first branch with a completely correct application of the business model and project idea.
 Then repeat the application model to the rest of the branches, don’t get distracted by focusing on the number of branches.
 Abdullah also emphasizes on decreasing work flow complications and increasing profit margins.

-Focus on the product and
+Focus on the product and the concept:

 The definition of focusing on the product in Java Time can be summed up as a cafe that specializes in serving coffee without roasting it.
 As for Roasting House, it specializes in roasting and selling high-quality coffee beans without serving coffee drinks.It is important to clarify that focusing on the product also includes keeping up with change.
 The consumer changes with generations, so new additions must be made without removing the basic product and the concept of the project.
 An example is Java Time’s focus on providing a different environment eliminates the idea of adding TV screens and smoking areas like other cafes.